ymndoseijin/doseijisho/README.md

 ```

 Then, you can simply clone the repository and run `zig build run` to start the program.
 The binary is currently in `zig-out/bin/doseijisho`.
-For common usage, I recommend using `zig build -Drelease-fast=true` instead.
+For common usage, I recommend using `zig build -Doptimize=ReleaseFast` instead.
 When debugging, it's better to disable it.

 ## Usage